FREQUENTLY ASKED QUESTIONS

 If you are currently in Psychology 41 it is not advisable to enroll in Psychology 100.
 The instructor does have the option of canceling enrollment for students who have not completed the pre requisites.

 What if I do not meet the GPA to change my major?

 If you are a pre-psychology major and do not meet the 2.5 minimum GPA requirement, you have several options.
 You can repeat any course in which you received a D+ or lower.
-You can also take different Sociology courses to raise your GPA (if you entered prior to Fall 2012).
-You can stop by 141 Young and have an advisor check your transcripts for more options.
+You can also take substitute courses for the STA 13 and PSC 41 courses.
+Stop by the advising office to inquire about those substitute courses.

 Can I take classes Pass/No pass for a Psychology minor OR major?